VDliveson/VDliveson/README.md

  ### About Me:

 - 👀 I’m interested in Web Development and Machine Learning,A.I.
-- 🌱 I’m currently learning Web Development,Python and ML
+- 🌱 I’m currently learning Generative AI
-- 💞️ I’m looking to collaborate on Web Development and Python Projects
+- 💞️ I’m looking to collaborate on Web Development and Golang projects
 - 📫 How to reach me vanshajduggal1234@gmail.com

 <!---